Extended Producer Responsibility and Ecomodulation of Fees

 Extended Producer Responsibility (EPR) is an environmental policy instrument, which places the responsibility for managing the product’s end-of-life on the producer.
 Producers pay EPR fees based on quantities of packaging or products (e.g. electric and electronic equipment and textiles) put onto market.
 Presently, in most European Member States EPR fees primarily cover downstream costs of waste management, in particular collection, transport, sorting and recycling/treatment.
 However, upstream processes to facilitate the transition to a circular economy, such as design for recyclability, reparability, reusability are seldom taken into account.
 Therefore, EPR fees do not (yet) differentiate between products and packaging, which are difficult to reuse, remanufacture, repair and recycle, and those, which are designed for reuse, remanufacturing, repair and recycling.
 Thus, there is no incentive for a producer to make upstream design changes to enable the circular economy.

-Against this background, this project run by Ecologic Institute focuses on the product streams batteries, plastic/packaging, textiles and waste electric and electronic equipment (WEEE) and investigates the following four aspects:
+Against this background, this project run by Ecologic Institute focused on the product streams batteries, plastic/packaging, textiles and waste electric and electronic equipment (WEEE) and investigated the following four aspects:

 - Criteria to be covered by ecomodulation according to specific sectors